-From Hyundai's affordable electric SUV to the latest Ford Focus, our expert reviews the best new cars to covet
+From Hyundai's affordable electric SUV to the latest Ford Focus, here’s our rundown of the best new cars on the market

 Whether you’re looking for an economical EV, a family hatchback, a fun supermini or a sporty convertible, our motoring expert has reviewed six of the newest cars for price, fuel economy, power, emissions and more.

 Even if the Kona Electric wasn’t a terribly good car, it would still be important – it’s the first affordable electric car that has the battery capacity to do long journeys.
 Its sticker price is less than half of any Tesla or Jaguar I-Pace yet it can do, officially, 300 miles between charges on the new WLTP measure.

 Driving without much of a care for efficiency, I scored a 250-mile range.
 It also has the necessary connector and electronics to use the DC rapid chargers at all motorway service stations and many other places besides.
 With those you can replenish it from empty to near-full in an hour and a quarter – and faster chargers are now being rolled out.

 As it happens it is a good car, if in some ways not terribly so.
 It’s usefully compact on the outside, but that does affect the cabin room.
 Rear legroom would have adults grumbling before the battery went flat, while the boot is just 332 litres, and part-occupied by the AC charging cable.
 In the front, you’re better accommodated.